Rozanne Gold: Career

 Rozanne is past President of Les Dames d'Escoffier, New York and is a trustee of The New York Zen Center for Contemplative Care.
-She graduated from Tufts University cum laude, did graduate work at New York University, and has an MFA in poetry from the New School.
+She graduated from Tufts University cum laude, did graduate work at New York University, and has an MFA in poetry from The New School.
 She works as an end-of-life care doula at various New York City hospices.
-Her poetry can be found in several on-line and print publications.
+Her poetry appears in several online and print publications.

 Personal life

-Gold grew up in Queens, New York with her parents, Marion and Bernard Gold, and her brother.
+Gold grew up in Queens, New York, with her parents, Marion and Bernard Gold, and her brother.
 Her father scored the winning touchdown for the 1943 Sugar Bowl and was later drafted by the Washington Redskins.
 Gold now lives in Brooklyn, New York.
-Her husband, Michael Whiteman, is a restaurant consultant and they have two children.
+Her husband, Michael Whiteman, is a restaurant consultant, and they have two children.